-ABSTRACT : A large schlieren system with exceptional sensitivity and a high-speed digital camera are used to visualize loud sounds and a variety of common phenomena that produce weak shock waves in the atmosphere.
-Frame rates varied from 10,000 to 30,000 frames/second with microsecond frame exposures.
-Sound waves become visible to this instrumentation at frequencies above 10 kHz and sound pressure levels in the 110 dB range and above.
+Abstract A large schlieren system with exceptional sensitivity and a high-speed digital camera are used to visualize loud sounds and a variety of common phenomena that produce weak shock waves in the atmosphere.
+Frame rates varied from 10,000 to 30,000 frames/s with microsecond frame exposures.
+Sound waves become visible to this instrumentation at frequencies above 10kHz and sound pressure levels in the 110 dB (6.3 Pa) range and above.
 The density gradient produced by a weak shock wave is examined and found to depend upon the profile and thickness of the shock as well as the density difference across it.
 Schlieren visualizations of weak shock waves from common phenomena include loud trumpet notes, various impact phenomena that compress a bubble of air, bursting a toy balloon, popping a champagne cork, snapping a wooden stick, and snapping a wet towel.
-The balloon burst, snapping a ruler on a table, and snapping the towel and a leather belt all produced readily-visible weak-shock-wave phenomena.
-In contrast, clapping the hands, snapping the stick, and the champagne cork all produced high-frequency wave trains that were near the weak limit of visibility.
-Overall, with sensitive optics and a modern high-speed camera, it is demonstrated that many nonlinear acoustic phenomena in the air can be observed and studied.
+The balloon burst, snapping a ruler on a table, and snapping the towel and a leather belt all produced readily visible shockwave phenomena.
+In contrast, clapping the hands, snapping the stick, and the champagne cork all produced wave trains that were near the weak limit of visibility.
+Overall, with sensitive optics and a modern high-speed camera, many nonlinear acoustic phenomena in the air can be observed and studied.